blocknetdx/exrproxy-env/README.md

 There are three python scripts to check API in `auto_test` directory:

 - exr_methods.py - RPC calls to exr
-- xrouter_methods.py - RCP calls to xrouter
+- xrouter_methods.py - RPC calls to xrouter
 - snode_methods.py - RPC calls to snode

 RPC methods are stored in json files.
 You are free to add/remove them.